bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Web-Developer-s-Technical-Glossary.md

 ### Linux

 A free open source operating system based on Unix.
-Linux gets its name from the man responsible for developing most of the operating system's kernel — Linus Trovalds.
+Linux gets its name from the man responsible for developing most of the operating system’s kernel — Linus Trovalds.

 ### Mail